jonboulle/nstack-docs/quick_start/module.rst

 NStack Modules contain the methods that can be used on the NStack platform.
 They are the building blocks which can be used to build workflows and applications.

-After this tutorial, we will have a simple live Python module deployed to our NStack instance, where it can be hooked up to event and data-sources.
+After this tutorial, we will have a simple Python module deployed to our NStack instance, where it can be hooked up to event and data-sources.
+This module has a single method in it which simply counts the number of characters in some text.

 .. note:: Before starting, check that NStack is installed by running ``nstack --version`` in your terminal.
 If you got information about the version of NStack you have, you're good to go.
 If that didn't work, check out :doc:`Installation </installation>` again.